-Chris Snook rides for Nuun Sigma Sports and below shares his thoughts on dealing with an injury.
+Chris Snook rides for the Nuun Sigma Sports Team and below shares his thoughts on dealing with an injury.

 I wanted to write a quick blog about an injury I’m currently contending with.
-Hopefully it will resonate with others who are also coping, or just coming to terms with injury.
+Hopefully, it will resonate with others who are also coping or just coming to terms with the injury.
 Don’t let it get you down.
 Instead, turn it to your advantage.

 Up until November of last year, I had been very lucky with injury.
-Previously I’d only had issues with my back, sorted last year by our team chiropractor, and fellow rider, Craig at Putney Chiropractic, and a few soft tissue niggles corrected by physio and proper stretching.
+Previously I’d only had issues with my back, sorted last year by our team chiropractor, and fellow rider, Craig at Putney Chiropractic, and a few soft-tissue niggles corrected by a physio and proper stretching.
 Never before, had I broken a bone…

 Six weeks, on crutches!
 This for me, as an active person who struggles to sit for long periods of time, was my worst nightmare.
-Many said I could take solace in the fact that it was the off season.
-However, I kept worrying as this was the exact point where I was finishing my off season, and was planning to ramp up my training through December and over Christmas – the easiest time for me due to the Christmas break from work.
-To me, my fitness was going to decline rapidly having entered it at, what I believed a poor physical state anyway.
+Many said I could take solace in the fact that it was the offseason.
+However, I kept worrying as this was the exact point where I was finishing my offseason and was planning to ramp up my training through December and over Christmas – the easiest time for me due to the Christmas break from work.
+To me, my fitness was going to decline rapidly having entered it at, what I believed was a poor physical state anyway.

 After a consultation on my past and current injury, we devised a routine of exercises that would concentrate on focusing on weak points of my body – neglected and damaged through cycling.
 I now have a routine that will help re-build strength in my hip flexors, rebuild my core strength, regain some flexibility through my shoulders, and also rebuild strength in my upper body.
 The program has been devised to build strength, but not put on bulk, knowing how crucial weight is on the bike.